INFO490/assignments/hw5/hw5.markdown

     status_texts = [status['text'] for status in statuses]

-These texts will be UNICODE strings, and if you are using Python 2, you have to convert them to ASCII strings.
+These texts will be Unicode strings, and if you are using Python 2, you have to convert them to ASCII strings.
 You can do this by

     status_texts = [text.encode('ascii', 'ignore') for text in status_texts]